CyberReboot/vent/docs/source/troubleshoot.rst

 expected.
 Next to it, there will be an error message explaining what went wrong.

-If it's something with Vent's implementation, please create an issue here: https://github.com/CyberReboot/vent/issues.
+If there's a problem with Vent's implementation, please create an issue here: https://github.com/CyberReboot/vent/issues.